World Environment Day: NBC reiterates commitment to sustainable future – The Sun Nigeria

-In commemoration of this year’s World Environment Day, Nigerian Bottling Company Limited (NBC), strategic bottling partner of The Coca-Cola Company in Nigeria, has reaffirmed its commitment to environmental stewardship by organising beach cleaning and tree planting activities to create awareness on the importance of safeguarding the earth’s finite resources.
+In commemoration of this year’s World Environment Day, Nigerian Bottling Company Limited (NBC), has reaffirmed its commitment to environmental stewardship by organising beach cleaning and tree planting activities to create awareness on the importance of safeguarding the earth’s finite resources.

 The company leveraged its employee volunteer scheme to launch a tree planting campaign aimed at addressing the climate change crisis and driving awareness on the importance of trees to the environment.

-In Lagos, the exercise held at Gbara Community Senior Secondary School and was done in collaboration with key partners, including Hope for Life Initiative, Lagos State Environmental Protection Agency (LASEPA) and the Ministry of Environment.
+In Lagos, the exercise was held at Gbara Community Senior Secondary School in collaboration with key partners, including Hope for Life Initiative, Lagos State Environmental Protection Agency (LASEPA) and the Ministry of Environment.

 Seguin, represented by Ekuma Eze, Corporate Affairs and Sustainability Director, described the event as part of NBC’s Mission 2025 Commitments to decisively address the challenge posed by environmental pollution.